edsu/inkdroid.org/_posts/2023-04-10-translation.md

 I didn't really realize till afterwards that this collection has translations from an amazing group of English writers like Samuel Beckett, Kenneth Roxroth, W. S. Merwin, Lawrence Ferlinghetti, William Carlos Williams, Paul Bowles, Denise Levertov, John Ashberry, Wallace Stevens (the list goes on and on).
 I suppose it should be no surprise since it was edited by Paul Auster, who also wrote a really amazing introduction to the collection.

-Only two lines into the first poem, a translation of [Z O N E] by [Guillaume Appolinaire], I started to have doubts.
+Only two lines into the first poem, a translation of [Z O N E] by [Guillaume Apollinaire], I started to have doubts.

 > A la fin tu es las de ce monde ancien
 > Bergère ô tour Eiffel le troupeau des ponts bêle ce matin